Get started by searching below:

 • Surgery: Used to correct contractures, deformities, movement, alignment, muscle stiffness/floppiness, and more to help children move independently.

 However, many families struggle to pay the high cost of cerebral palsy treatment.
-According to the Centers for Disease Control and Prevention (CDC), the average lifetime cost to care for a child with cerebral palsy is nearly $1 million.
-Further, a study conducted by Massachusetts General Hospital found that 40% of families of children with special health care needs experience a financial burden due to their child’s condition.
+A study conducted by Massachusetts General Hospital found that at least 40% of families of children with special health care needs experience a financial burden due to their child’s condition.

 Thankfully, there may be options for financial assistance to help your family pay for your child’s treatment.
-If you believe your child could have developed cerebral palsy due to medical malpractice during childbirth, you may be eligible for financial compensation through a legal claim.
+If you believe your child could have developed cerebral palsy due to medical malpractice during childbirth, you may be eligible for a cerebral palsy lawsuit settlement.

-In order to secure compensation through a cerebral palsy lawsuit, your legal team must prove that the healthcare provider that delivered your child was negligent with their care and caused your child’s condition.
+In order to secure compensation through a cerebral palsy lawsuit, your legal team must prove that the health care provider who delivered your child was negligent in their care and caused your child’s condition.

 How to Prove Medical Malpractice